Nonparametric Treatment Effect Identification in School Choice

-The reason for this result is simple: Since RD variation can only occur at a cutoff, atomic treatment effects identified by such variation condition on a ``thin'' set of student characteristics that have population measure zero \citep{khan2010irregular}---namely, those students with scores at a cutoff.
-Translated to estimation, this means that the number of students contributing to RD-type variation is a vanishing fraction compared to the number of students incident to lottery-type variation.
+The reason for this result is simple: Since RD variation can only occur at a cutoff, atomic treatment effects identified by such variation make comparisons for a ``thin'' set of student characteristics that have population measure zero \citep{khan2010irregular}---namely, those students with scores at a cutoff.
+Translated to estimation, this means that the number of students contributing to RD variation is a vanishing fraction compared to the number of students subject to lottery variation.
 As a result, treatment effect aggregations that weigh each student equally put vanishing weight on the RD-identified aTEs.

 Our second set of contributions speaks to these concerns: We provide practical recommendations, a new diagnostic, and theoretical guarantees.
 First, we introduce a diagnostic that assesses---in finite samples---how much RD-variation contributes to a particular regression estimator.
 In some cases, in finite samples, the weight on RD variation for these estimators may be non-zero and substantial.
 This diagnostic assesses whether particular estimators are subjected to the starkest problems arising from their implicit weighting schemes.

 \Copy{aggregationlit}{Second, researchers are encouraged to take an explicit stand on the aggregation of aTEs.
 Our identification result for aTEs helps practitioners reason about the behavior of identified aggregate estimands.
 We also provide some reasonable default choices: We first aggregate identified aTEs for each ordered pair of schools $s_1, s_0$, among those that prefer $s_1 \succ s_0$, into parameters $\tau_{s_1\succ s_0}$.
 This aggregation respects identifying variation, and thus lottery-driven aTEs do not dominate.
 We then propose further aggregation to school-level value-added by explaining the variation in $\tau_{s_1 \succ s_0}$ through the difference in $s_1$ and $s_0$'s value-added, similar to Bradley--Terry models of tournament rankings.
 In spirit, our call for taking an explicit stand on aggregation echoes \citet {cattaneo2016interpreting} and \citet{bertanha2020regression}, who consider aggregation of regression discontinuity treatment effects at multiple cutoffs.
 Our setting is additionally complex due to the presence of lotteries and of centralized assignment. }